dyedfox/modbus-pypoll/README.md

 ```

-Script performs 100 poll iterations by default.
-You can iterrup it by pressing 'Ctrl+C'.
+The script performs 100 poll iterations by default.
+You can interrupt it by pressing 'Ctrl+C'.

 ## Contact
 Created by dyedfox - feel free to contact me via GitHub!